Currently Showing List:

 Due to logistical restrictions, we are currently unable to offer any electrical hook ups.

-Penrith campsite access is from 10am on Friday 25th August 2023 until 2pm on Monday 28th August 2023.
-There will also be an early arrival option on Thursday night, where you can choose to arrive and pitch up on Thursday 24th August 2023 between 5pm and 10pm, but please don’t arrive before 5pm as the site will not be open and you’ll be unable to wait and queue on the road outside, for safety reasons.
-This early Thursday arrival option is automatically included for all camping ticket holders, but does not include Glamping early arrival, which has normal arrival times from Friday 10am onwards.
+Penrith campsite access is from 10am on Friday 23rd August 2024 until 2pm on Monday 26th August 2023There will be an early arrival option on Thursday, where you can choose to arrive and pitch up on Thursday 22nd August between 2pm and 10om, but please don’t arrive before this time as the site will not be open and you’ll be unable to wait and queue on the road outside for safety reasonsNew for 2024, the Arena will be open on the Thursday evening for a welcome party for the Thursday early arrivals with Main Stage performances, bars, caterers and fairground ridesThis early Thursday arrival option is an additional ticket per person, but is included free of charge with all Super Early Bird and Early Bird tickets purchased.

 We want people to enjoy their time at Wannasee, to the fullest, and that means great camping facilities, but we must balance this against safety requirements and good practice.
 To that end, our advice on BBQs, Camping Stoves and Fires is set out below: